redflitzi/StrTr/README.md

 This extension provides an additional **String.StrTr** method in several overloaded flavors.
 Each **StrTr** method call does not change the original string, but returns a modified copy.
 The arguments vary.

+Using **StrTr** method with a collection of replacements, each character of the string will be replaced at most once. \
+In the opposite, when chaining several **Replace** calls, each call will potentially replace all characters,so each position can be modified more than once.
+See [below](#why-not-simply-use-a-series-of-stringreplace).

 ## Installation

 Usage of this extension is simple: